patrickiel/PowershellScriptRunner/README.md

 .NET Build events can become complex and challenging to manage with batch scripts.
 This script provides an alternative way to handle these events, the script runner executes a PowerShell script from a .NET Build event, and handles the input, output, and error reporting.

 ## Usage
-You can then call this script from your .NET Build event as follows:
+Download the script from the 'src' folder.
+Then you can then call this script from your .NET Build event as follows:
 ```
 C:\YourPath\run_ps_script.bat "yourPowershellScript.ps1" -ProjectDir $(ProjectDir) -TargetDir $(TargetDir)
 ```